navya-eedula-03/Map-Reduce-Algorithms-and-PySpark-Streaming/A1/ReadMeA1.md

 ### reducer.py

 The output of mapper.py is taken as input from STDIN using the sys module.
 The string is converted into a dictionary with 'state' as key and 'city' as value.
 The unique values of 'city' are found and sorted lexicographically.
 A counter, total_accidents, is incremented to find the total number of accidents that took place in the state to produce the required output.
+Edge case - Since space has lower ASCII value than the alphabetic characters, it was not resulting in the correct output.
+Hence, we appended '~' (has higher ASCII value than alphabet) to the end of each string, sorted the cities and removed it from the end before printing it to STDOUT.